Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 # Pipeline1

-This document describes the Pipeline1 processing pipeline, which automates the analysis of sequencing data.
-It covers tasks like trimming, quality control, alignment, sorting, marking duplicates, and generating gene counts using various bioinformatics tools.
-The script is meant to be run on compatible systems, specifically on Linux environments or platforms like UNSW's Katana.
-This guide will help users customize the script as needed and understand where outputs are generated.

-Important!!
-When running the processing and analysis scripts, you're supposed to change the working directorys first, and follow the step-to-step instructions.

 ## Features
 1. **In-Frame Check**: Utilizes Seqkit for only keeping the sequence in frame and removing all other (backwards/out of frame)sequences.
 2. **Trimming**: Utilizes Porechop for removing adapters from sequencing reads.